The basics of cancer-related heart damage

 How Cancer Can Affect the Heart without Spreading to It

 There are a few different ways that cancer can affect the heart without spreading the cancerous cells to it.
 Web MD reported that the body may increase inflammation in response to the cancer.
 (1) Inflammation can be a sign that the body is trying to fight the cancer, however this response places stress on the heart.

-Cancer can also release toxins, resulting in a “wasting away” of the body’s skeletal muscle, including weakening the heart.
+Cancer can also release toxinsA poison made by certain bacteria, plants, or animals, including insects., resulting in a “wasting away” of the body’s skeletal muscle, including weakening the heart.
 Hormones and body chemicals may be released in the creation of blood vessels necessary for tumor growth.
 (1)

 Heart Damage Can Be a Side Effect of Chemotherapy